S1in9sh0t/CS50W/README.md

 **Target**: 4 weeks from 10/06/2024, to 07/07/2024
     - CS50W completed to the prerequisite standards for submission
-    - The SmashBox application operational and fully implemented (styling and poolish secondary to complete functionality and deployment using Docker)
+    - The SmashBox application operational and fully implemented (styling and polish secondary to complete functionality and deployment using Docker)